spring-cloud-samples/spring-cloud-circuitbreaker-demo/README.md

 # Non-Reactive Samples

-There are two non-reactive samples in this repo, `spring-cloud-circuitbreaker-hystrix` and `spring-cloud-circuitbreaker-resilience4j`.
+The non-reactive example can be found in `spring-cloud-circuitbreaker-resilience4j`.

 When these apps are running there are two endpoints available for testing